-The Trinidad and Tobago Fire Service (TTFS) became a separate entity from the Trinidad and Tobago Police Service on January 1, 1951, and is one of the Divisions falling under the purview of the Ministry of National Security.
-The Trinidad and Tobago Fire Service was established in accordance with an Act of Parliament, Chapter 35:50 of the Revised Laws of the Republic of Trinidad and Tobago.
+The TTFS became a separate entity from the Trinidad and Tobago Police Service on January 1, 1951, and is one of the Divisions falling under the purview of the Ministry of National Security.
+The TTFS was established in accordance with the Fire Service Act, Chapter 35:50 of the Laws of the Republic of Trinidad and Tobago.
 Its Administrative Headquarters is located at Wrightson Road, Port of Spain.